Civilization V: Gameplay

 Civilization V is a turn-based strategy game, where each player represents the leader of a certain nation or ethnic group ("civilization") and must guide its growth over the course of thousands of years.
-The game starts with the foundation of a small settlement and ends after achieving one of the victory conditions—or surviving until the number of game turns end, at which point the highest-scoring civilization, based on several factors, such as population, land, technological advancement, and cultural development, is declared the winner.
+The game starts with the foundation of a small settlement and ends after achieving one of the victory conditions—or surviving until the number of game turns ends, at which point the highest-scoring civilization, based on several factors, such as population, land, technological advancement, and cultural development, is declared the winner.

 During their turn, the player must manage units representing civilian and military forces.
 Civilian units can be directed to found new cities, improve land, and spread religion while military units can go into battle to take over other civilizations.
 The player controls production in their cities to produce new units and buildings, handles diplomacy with other civilizations in the game, and directs the civilization's growth in technology, culture, food supply, and economics.
 The player ends the game when a victory condition is met.
 Victory conditions include taking over the entire world by force, convincing the other civilizations to acknowledge the player as a leader through diplomacy, becoming influential with all civilizations through tourism, winning the space race to build a colony spaceship to reach a nearby planet, or being the most powerful civilization on the globe after a set number of turns.

 The artificial intelligence (AI) in Civilization V is designed to operate a civilization on four levels: the tactical AI controls individual units; the operational AI oversees the entire war front; the strategic AI manages the entire empire; and the grand strategic AI sets long-term goals and determines how to win the game.
 The four levels of AI complement each other to allow for complex and fluid AI behaviors, which will differ from game to game.
 Each of the AI-controlled leaders has a unique personality, determined by a combination of 'flavors' on a ten-point scale; however, the values may differ slightly in each game.
 There are 26 flavors, grouped into categories including growth, expansion, wide strategy, military preferences, recon, naval recon, naval growth, and development preferences.

 As in previous versions, cities remain the central pillar of Civilization gameplay.
 A city can be founded on a desired location by a settler unit, produced in the same way as military units.
 The city will then grow in population; produce units and buildings; and generate research, wealth and culture.
 The city will also expand its borders one or more tiles at a time, which is critical in claiming territory and resources.
 The expansion process is automated and directed towards the city's needs, but tiles can be bought with gold.